The LARC Advocate

 NHLA believes most Town and City welfare officials do a great job and typically show great compassion to those in need.
 But sometimes good people issue bad decisions.
 NHLA wants to challenge those bad decisions.

 Do you have a client or a patient like Ron who was recently denied help from his Town or City welfare office, or maybe was told in the past not to apply again for help at local welfare?
 NHLA wants you to know these fundamental facts about local welfare:

 NHLA is a legal aid office with locations throughout NH.
-NHLA's legal services are free.
-NHLA's toll-free ph# is: 1-800-921-1115.
-When asked for your party's extension, press #4 on your dial-pad.
-Someone from NHLA will either answer your call directly, or you'll be invited to leave a voicemail message.
-If leaving a message, include your name, ph#, and the name of the Town/City that denied your application.
+Legal services are free.
+The toll-free phone number is: 1-800-921-1115.
+When asked for your party's extension, press #4.
+Someone from NHLA will either answer your call directly, or you can leave a voicemail message.
+If leaving a message, include your name, phone number, and the name of the Town or City that denied your application.

 “Dotti” was a 59-year-old woman who moved into her rented room within a rooming house in the fall of 2019.
 The COVID-19 pandemic that hit in March of 2020 caused the McDonalds where she worked to cut way back on her hours.
 When Dotti told the property manager she’d be late with the weekly rent, the property manager threatened to lock her out.

 Dotti told the property manager she suffered with diabetes and COPD.She explained that if left without a refrigerator to store her insulin or an outlet to run her nebulizer, she could die.
 Dotti also expressed fear that ejection would give her greater exposure to the corona virus.
 The property manager coldly told Dotti that people in rooming houses weren’t tenants and therefore could be removed at a moment’s notice.